Alokkumar-8467/React_Interview_Questions/Readme.md

 <img width="892" height="290" alt="image" src="https://github.com/user-attachments/assets/790261a6-b1a3-422a-9b34-aff89158f416" />

-# Q.2 The Role of React in Software Development.
+# Q.2 What is the Role of React in Software Development.
 ### React provides a structured, powerful, and efficient way to build the visual, interactive part of web applications, making it one of the most important and sought-after skills in software development today.
 1. Enabling Complex, Interactive User Interfaces
 2. Improving Developer Experience and Productivity